 In my latest documentary film, If These Halls Could Talk, one of the white students talks about seeing people of color as less than human.
 Throughout the history of the United States, this perception of people of color as animals plays itself out in on the contemporary stage in terms of Guantanamo Bay and cartoon caricatures of the Obama family as chimpanzees and apes.
 Even Serena and Venus Williams, when they first came onto the tennis scene, were described by one New York radio commentator, My god, look at how big they are.
 Who would ever want to date those two gorillas?
 With these types of stereotypes of seeing people of color as animals, how might that affect a white officers perception of safety in times of a crisis or confrontation?
 As one black resident of Ferguson said, There is an attitude here where we are seen as the enemy.

-Baldwin once said, If I love you, I have to make you conscious
+said, If I love you, I have to make you conscious of

 But for the religious right, the battle lines have been drawn.
 2016 presidential contenders like Jeb Bush, Marco Rubio, Bobby Jindal, Rick Santorum, Ben Carson and others have all rushed to defend Indianas legislation, as a number of state legislatures continue to debate enacting similar measures.
 In Louisiana, one Republican lawmaker is introducing a narrower bill specifically taking aim at marriage, with the intent to allow businesses to discriminate against same-sex weddings and deny benefits to employees in same-sex marriages.